CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [Add “contenteditable” attribute to element using Javascript?]: https://stackoverflow.com/q/20906895
 [How can I get the corresponding table header (th) from a table cell (td)?]: https://stackoverflow.com/a/37312707
 [wait till bootstrapTable is fully loaded before doing something]: https://stackoverflow.com/a/30336509
+[error parsing regexp: invalid or unsupported Perl syntax: \`(?!\`]: https://stackoverflow.com/a/38935027
+[Negate match in RE2 syntax?]: https://stackoverflow.com/a/28197295
+[Golang: find string in file and show line number]: https://stackoverflow.com/a/37255484
+[How to negate specific word in regex?]: https://stackoverflow.com/a/1240333
+[How to filter issues on GitHub by issue id?]: https://stackoverflow.com/a/59782909
+[How to use Checkbox inside Select Option]: https://stackoverflow.com/a/25414909
+[Converting HTML string into DOM elements?]: https://stackoverflow.com/a/3104237

 {{< /table/bootstrap-table >}}